-All incoming undergraduates are considered for the Founders, Alumni, Faculty, Dean's, President's, or Trustee scholarships, which are valued up to $30,000 per year.
+All incoming undergraduates are considered for the Founders, Alumni, Faculty, Dean's, President's, or Trustee scholarships, which range in amount from $15,000 - $26,000.
 Awards are made based on the student's overall admission application, including standardized test scores and academic performance in high school or college.
 No separate scholarship application is required.

 The Lillis Scholarship is University of Puget Sound’s most prestigious honor for students who combine extraordinary promise in academics and scholarship.
 The award recognizes students in each entering first-year class who demonstrate academic excellence, passionate interest in ideas, and intellectual independence.
 In Lillis Scholars, Puget Sound sees the promise of outstanding performance during their undergraduate years and the potential to compete for undergraduate and post-graduate fellowships and scholarships, such as the Rhodes Scholarship, the Truman Scholarship, or the Watson Fellowship.
 The award was established through a generous gift made by the Lillis Foundation of Castle Rock, Colorado.

 Selection for the Lillis Scholarship is highly competitive.
 Only two Lillis Scholarships will be awarded to first-year students entering the university each fall.
 Applicants must submit a completed admission application and the scholarship application by Dec.
 15. See more information on Lillis Scholarships.